srechner/marathon/README.md

 ## Installation:

 It is possible to build the library in cpu native mode without cuda support.
-To do so, just run 'make cpp'.
-To compile with cuda support, run 'make cuda'.
+To do so, just run `make cpp`.
+To compile with cuda support, run `make cuda`.

 ## Link against marathon: